jobinnevin/retention-outreach-system/README.md

 # Insurance Customer Retention and Automated Outreach System (Canadian P&C Insurer)

 This project simulates a retention risk system for a Canadian insurance company.
-Customer data is cleaned and scored using SQL in PostgreSQL, shown in a Power BI dashboard, and used to draft personalized outreach messages through the Claude API, automated with Power Automate and reviewed by a person before anything gets sent.
+Customer data goes through an ETL pipeline built in PostgreSQL, gets cleaned and scored using SQL, shown in a Power BI dashboard, and used to draft personalized outreach messages through the Claude API, automated with Power Automate and reviewed by a person before anything gets sent.

 ## What it does
 - Cleans and scores 50,000 policyholder records using SQL in PostgreSQL